Writing Across the Curriculum

-The WAC Program provides resources to help integrate writing into the curriculum in every department and academic program at York College.
+Here at York College, WAC provides resources to help integrate writing into the curriculum in every department and academic program by expanding the role of writing in the General Education curriculum, as well as developing Writing Intensive courses that are required for graduation.

 Who Is the WAC Program?